 01 of 08

-Explore the Park in Front of the White House in Washington, DC
+Lafayette Park in Front of the White House in Washington, D.C.

-Lafayette Park, also referred to as Presidents Park or Lafayette Square, is a seven-acre public park located across from the White House in Washington, DC.
+Lafayette Park, also known as Presidents Park or Lafayette Square, is a seven-acre public park located across from the White House in Washington, D.C.
+The green space provides a prominent arena for public protests, ranger programs, and special events.
 The park is bounded by Jackson Place on the west, Madison Place on the east, and Pennsylvania Avenue.
-See a map.
-It is a popular site for political protests and for visitors to take photographs of the White House.
-The park hosts five statues, four of foreign Revolutionary War heroes and one of President Andrew Jackson.
-Enjoy the following photos and learn more about the statues throughout the park.Continue to 2 of 8 below.
+It is a popular site for visitors who want to take photographs of the White House.
+The park is home to five statues, four of foreign Revolutionary War heroes and one of President Andrew Jackson.
+To see them all, take a walking tour through the entire park.Continue to 2 of 8 below.

 02 of 08

-The Rochambeau statue, erected in 1902 at the southwest corner of Lafayette Park in Washington, DC, is a replica of an original sculpture created by French sculptor Fernand Hamar and unveiled in Vendôme, France.
+The Rochambeau statue, erected in 1902 at the southwest corner of Lafayette Park in Washington, D.C., is a replica of an original sculpture created by French sculptor Fernand Hamar.
+It was unveiled in Vendôme, France before being moved to the United States.
 The statue of the American Revolutionary War hero, General Comte de Rochambeau, was intended to help solidify relations between the United States and France following the Spanish-American War.
-Jean-Baptiste-Donatien de Vimeur, Comte de Rochambeau (1725–1807), was the commander of the French army that fought along side with George Washington and the Continental Army during the Revolutionary War.Continue to 3 of 8 below.
+Jean-Baptiste-Donatien de Vimeur, Comte de Rochambeau (1725–1807), was the commander of the French army that fought alongside George Washington and the Continental Army during the Revolutionary War.Continue to 3 of 8 below.

 03 of 08